StrangerLab/Stranger-Genomics-Lab/team/index.md

 # {% include icon.html icon="fa-solid fa-users" %}Team

 **Our team is composed of a group of scientists and researchers specializing in computational genomics.
-With a strong emphasis on integrating computational methods with genomics research, our lab team includes bioinformaticians, geneticists, data scientists, and research technicians.**
+With a strong emphasis on integrating computational methods with genomics research, our lab includes bioinformaticians, geneticists, data scientists, and research technicians.**

 # Current Lab Members